Frankalexej/COMP2113GroupProject/README.md

 Maps, points, etc. as mentioned above.

 #### Dynamic memory management:
+The map size will be determined by the argument stored in .txt files and will be created dynamically.
 Unused data will be `delete`d to free the memory.

 #### File input/output